 “Di Ann and I grew to love Chuck and Ruthie (his wife), and we appreciate Chuck’s great sense of humor and ability to write!”

 The Lewises married in 1961 when Dr. Harvey Lewis also graduated from Mississippi State University with a degree in banking and finance.
-He continued his education at the University of Arkansas where he earned his bachelor’s and doctoral degree.
+He continued his education at the University of Arkansas where he earned his master's and doctoral degree.
 He worked in leadership at the University of Central Florida, University of Mississippi and Mississippi State University.

 Dr. Di Ann Lewis earned her bachelor’s, master’s and doctoral degrees from Mississippi State University.
 She was director of special education, gifted and reading with Lafayette County Schools.
 Later, she joined Mississippi University for Women as an assistant professor of education.
 Additionally, she served eight years as executive director of Gear Up Mississippi with the Mississippi Institutions of Higher Learning.